savonet/book/streaming.md

 #### The streaming loop

-As explained above, once the initialization phase is over, the outputs regularly ask their the source they should play to fill in frames: this is called the _streaming loop_.
+As explained above, once the initialization phase is over, the outputs regularly ask the sources they should play to fill in frames: this is called the _streaming loop_.
 Typically, in a script of the form

 ```{.liquidsoap include="liq/streaming3.liq" from=3}